mhartington/mhartington.github.io/content/post/ionic2-external-libraries.md

 $ npm install lodash --save
 ```

-Now this is going to give us a starter tabs project, so lets' open our `page1.ts` file.
+Now, this is going to give us a starter tabs project, so let’s open our `page1.ts` file.

 ```javascript
 import {Page} from 'ionic-framework/ionic';